wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/Future Adventure Concepts.md

 ##### The Vast

-* Final adventure where the players confront the obsidian dragons and try to prevent their ritual to release Tiamat.
+* Final adventure where the players confront the topaz dragons and try to prevent their ritual to release Tiamat.
-* BBEG: Ancient Topaz Dragon (CR 20) used for [[Arstyvrax]].
+* BBEG: Ancient Topaz Dragon (CR 20), with modifications, used for [[Arstyvrax]].
 * Monsters: Gem Stalker (FtoD), Andrenjinyi (ToB1), Haugbui (ToB1)

 ### Magic Items